josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 The analytical question is narrower:

-What happens when an antisemitism framework encounters a self-concept in which Medinat Yisrael has already become difficult to distinguish from the Jewish self?
+**What happens when an antisemitism framework encounters a self-concept in which Medinat Yisrael has already become difficult to distinguish from the Jewish self?**

-⸻
+---

-💥 The Moral-Injury Collision
+## 💥 The Moral-Injury Collision

 The structure becomes particularly unstable when allegations against Medinat Yisrael cross from ordinary political criticism into allegations of profound wrongdoing.

 The proposition is no longer:

-Israel’s tax policy is bad.
+**Israel's tax policy is bad.**

 It becomes:

-the state may be committing atrocities.
+**the state may be committing atrocities.**

-For somebody whose Atzmi Yisrael depends upon Israel occupying a particular moral position — safe haven, protector, Jewish ethical project, proof of survival, perhaps even the most moral version of a state — sufficiently serious contrary evidence creates an unusually expensive cognitive update.
+For somebody whose Atzmi Yisrael depends upon Israel occupying a particular moral position — safe haven, protector, Jewish ethical project, proof of survival, perhaps even *the most moral* version of a state — sufficiently serious contrary evidence creates an unusually expensive cognitive update.

 The person has several possible routes.

 They can differentiate:

-My Jewishness is not the Israeli state.
+**My Jewishness is not the Israeli state.**

 They can differentiate governments:

-My attachment to Israel does not require allegiance to its present government.
+**My attachment to Israel does not require allegiance to its present government.**

 They can revise political commitments.